 Nominations were accepted December 1, 2009 through January 31, 2010.
 Thirty-five nominations were received.
 In February, Planning Division Staff mapped the resources and developed a preliminary evaluation of each nominated resource.
 During March and April, the Planning Advisory Committee evaluated nominated resources based on the selection criteria, vulnerability of the resource, and potential to facilitate the interconnection of a green network, and recommended resources to the NEGRC Council for designation.
-Mapping demonstrated that most of the resource's ability to facilitate protection of water quality and quantity as well the interconnection provided by the river corridor was an important factor for recommending resources for designation.
+Mapping demonstrated that most of the resources were associated with river and stream corridors and the resource's ability to facilitate protection of water quality and quantity as well the interconnection provided by the river corridor was an important factor for recommending resources for designation.
 Of the thirty-five nominated, twenty-five were recommended for designation.
 (See Appendix A for the list of nominated resources and reason for denial.)
 Most of the nominated resources were adjacent to major river corridors or their tributaries and, if vulnerable, were recommended for designation due to their value to help protect water quality and quantity.
-Linear resources (rail corridors) were recommended for designation because of their longterm potential for recreation, linkage to river corridors, and open space protection.
+Linear resources (rail corridors) were recommended for designation because of their long-term potential for recreation, linkage to river corridors, and open space protection.